indra-labs/indra/doc/whitepaper.md

 provide a constantly changing cipher that is invulnerable to reverse derivation (newer cipher cannot be used to derive past ciphers).

+### Exit Sessions and Charging

+Packets that are intended to be delivered, as occurs at the exit hop of a circuit, to another service, or across a rendezvous point, can have different rates charged.

+As such, in the return messages at the end of an IRP circuit the exit session sends back a value signifying the virtual bytes cost of each circuit's payload.
+In this way, users simply purchase a block of any arbitrary size, and the source router counts down for all involved paths, the exit path having the special property of being able to charge virtual bytes instead of literal bytes due to exit services.

 ### Path Hop Acknowledgements

 In order to ensure the session purchase protocol is properly executed, in each